AP FACT CHECK: Claims from Biden’s joint address to Congress | WTOP

 Scott also neglects to credit the Federal Reserve, which kept interest rates near historic lows to support growth and keep the recovery from the Great Recession going.

-Associated Press writers Ricardo Alonso-Zaldivar, Elliot Spagat and Josh Boak contributed to this report.
+Spagat reported from San Diego.
+Associated Press writers David Klepper in Providence, Rhode Island, and Ricardo Alonso-Zaldivar, Hope Yen and Calvin Woodward in Washington contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.